Why Adalo Is Perfect for Building Your Social Media Platform

 - Scale and Improve: Add features like push notifications, real-time chat, or AI tools.
 Monitor user engagement with analytics and optimize performance to retain users.

 Adalo simplifies the process by handling technical tasks like databases, notifications, and cross-platform compatibility.
-Whether you're targeting a niche community or building a larger network, you can turn your idea into a fully functional app without writing code.
+With unlimited database records on paid plans and infrastructure that scales to support over 1 million monthly active users, you can turn your idea into a fully functional app without writing code—and grow it without hitting artificial limits.

 5 Steps to Create a Social Media App Without Coding